 Common Corneal Issues

 There are two types of corneal transplantation: full thickness and partial thickness.
-With a full thickness transplant, the diseased cornea is removed and a full thickness donor cornea is sutured into place.
+With a full thickness transplant, the complete disease cornea is removed and new cornea is sutured in place.
+20 years ago, this was the only method for corneal transplantation.
+With recent advancements though, these are only used with most severe corneal disease.